-8 Things I wish I knew before I started my first jobon 16 September 2019 for Tech Graduates
+8 Things I wish I knew before I started my first jobon 7 November 2023 for Graduates

 Are you a recent grad about to start your first ‘proper’ job?
 If so, we understand just how you feel.
 The anticipation.
 The nerves.
 The excitement.
 The self-doubt.
 It’s perfectly normal to feel a little uneasy before taking your first steps in the world of work.
 So, to help calm your nerves, here are eight things you should know before starting your first job.